-3.1 Data Collection
+3.1.
+Data Collection

-We aim to find a large set of users and a continuously updated network among these users, so that we can use the data set as the gold-standard to evaluate different approaches for our prediction.
-To begin the collection process, we selected the most popular user on Twitter, i.e., "Lady Gaga", and randomly collected 10,000 of her followers.
-We took these users as seed users and used a crawler to collect all followers of these users by traversing following edges.
-We continue the traversing process, which produced in total 13,442,659 users and 56,893,234 following links, with an average of 728,509 new links per day.
-The crawler monitored the change of the network structure from 10/12/2010 to 12/23/2010.
-We also extracted all tweets posted by these users and in total there are 35,746,366 tweets.
+We aim to find a large set of users and a continuously updated network among these users, so that we can use the dataset as the gold standard to evaluate different approaches for our prediction.
+To begin the collection process, we select the most popular user on Twitter, that is, "Lady Gaga", and randomly collect 10,000 of her followers.
+We take these users as seed users and use a crawler to collect all followers of these users by traversing following edges.
+We continue the traversing process, which produces in total 13,442,659 users and 56,893,234 following links, with an average of 728,509 new links per day.
+The crawler monitors the change of the network structure from 10/12/2010 to 12/23/2010.
+We also extract all tweets posted by these users and in total there are 35,746,366 tweets.

-In our analysis, we also consider the geographic location of each user.
-Specifically, we first extracted the location from the profile of each user2, and then fed the location information to the Google Map API to fetch its corresponding longitude and latitude values.
-In this way, we obtained the longitude and latitude of about 59% of users in our data set.
-More detailed analysis and an online demonstration is publicly available. http://arnetminer.org/reciprocal/
+In our analysis, we consider the geographic location of each user.
+Specifically, we first extract the location from the profile of each user2, and then feed the location information to the Google Map API to fetch its corresponding longitude and latitude values.
+In this way, we obtain the longitude and latitude of about 59% of users in our dataset.
+More detailed analysis, source-code, and an online demonstration are publicly available. http://reciprocal.aminer.org/